dwitry/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 * Property access
 * Arithmetics
 * Comparison
-  - Custom predicates for all comparisons to account Temporal Types
+  - Custom tokens for all comparisons to account Temporal Types
 * Additional functions like `truncate`

 ### Filtering elements